aws/aws-application-networking-k8s/docs/guides/getstarted.md

     ```bash
     kubectl config use-context gw-api-controller-demo-2
     ```
-1. Create the Service Network association.
+1. Create the service network association.

     === "Helm"
         If you installed the controller with `helm`, you can update chart configurations by specifying the `defaultServiceNetwork` variable: